krichelj/PyDiffGame/README.md

 git clone https://github.com/krichelj/PyDiffGame.git
 ```

-The package was tested for Python >= 3.10
+The package was tested for Python >= 3.10, along with the listed packages versions in [`requirments.txt`](https://github.com/krichelj/PyDiffGame/blob/master/requirements.txt)

 # Input Parameters

-The package contains a file named `PyDiffGame.py` and an abstract class of the same name.
+The package defines an abstract class [`PyDiffGame.py`](https://github.com/krichelj/PyDiffGame/blob/master/src/PyDiffGame/PyDiffGame.py).
 An object of this class represents an instance of differential game.
 The input parameters to instantiate a `PyDiffGame` object are:

 * `A` : `np.array` of shape( $n,n$ )